Your email has been sent

 The upgrade at Crossness will also see new odour-controlled treatment processes and environmental enhancements.

-Enhancement work is also taking place at Crossness Nature Reserve and the Southern Marshes - including creating a suitable habitat for water voles and birds.
+Enhancement work has also been carried out at Crossness Nature Reserve and the Southern Marshes – which included creating a suitable habitat for water voles and birds.